Best Headlight Bulbs 2019 – Buyer’s Guide and Reviews

 Sylvania’s SilverStar Ultra Headlight bulbs come in as our #1 overall and performance recommendations.
 They are advertised as Sylvania’s brightest downroad halogen headlight bulb and even include a slightly whiter light for enhanced clarity.

 Manufactured to OEM standards, these bulbs will be the most noticeable upgrade you can get without upgrading to LED or HID headlights.
-Even with the increased light output, they are still 100% street legal and produce no additional glare.
+Even with the increased light output, they are still 100% street legal, direct plug-and-play fitment, and produce no additional glare.
 These bulbs are guaranteed by a 1 year warranty from Sylvania.

 Installing Headlight Bulbs